AlbGarciam/WallaKeep/README.md

 # Wallakeep
 ## Important!

 Before starting this project you should have an instance of [Express_Adverts](https://github.com/AlbGarciam/Express_Adverts) running.
+Make sure you are deploying code from `disable_jwt` branch, this branch disables JWT and CORS for advert API.

 ## Available Scripts